What is a data management platform (DMP)?

 A DMP gives you several ways of putting insights from your data into action:

+- Ad targeting.
 Identify your audience profiles and position targeted ads directly to the customers who will be most impacted.

+- Personalised experiences.
 Develop content and experiences specifically tailored to your segmented audiences.

+- Communicate with other platforms.
 Connect directly with ad exchanges to purchase targeted ad placements.

 You’re able to collect and analyse three different types of data with a DMP: